 Until your student is 24 years of age, both you and your student must meet the UC Residence Policy definition of resident to be considered eligible for resident tuition.
 Adoptive parents, stepparents, guardians and other relatives supporting students are cautioned to read the UC Residence Policy definition of parent.

-New and Transfer students who are living with relatives or other adults in California, or are considering self-support or claiming financial independence from their parents are further cautioned to understand the UC Residence Policy governing Financial Independence, which requires two full years of financial independence and complete self-sufficiency (as of Fall Term 2019) prior to the term resident status is claimed.
+New and Transfer students who are living with relatives or other adults in California, or are considering self-support or claiming financial independence from their parents are further cautioned to understand the UC Residence Policy governing Financial Independence, which requires one full year of financial independence and complete self-sufficiency (as of Fall Term 2019) prior to the term resident status is claimed.

 How is Residence Determined?